10 Signs Your “Healthy” Pet Is Showing Dog Illness Symptoms

 Unusual doggie sneezes

 Like humans, dogs sneeze clear nasal discharge when they have allergies.
 However, if the mucus is gray and cloudy, thick and green, or bloody, those dog illness symptoms are cause for concern.
 Your pet could have a fungal infection or nasal cancer.
 Your vet will likely perform an x-ray or CT scan to confirm the diagnosis.
 Read up on these 53 mistakes every dog owner makes.
+Also, make sure you know which plants are poisonous to dogs.

 Your dog’s aggression surprises you

 Any other day, your dog is polite and well-behaved.
 But today, he’s snarling and growling, even at people he knows.
 What happened?
 Unprecedented aggression could be a sign of hypothyroidism, seizures, or brain diseases.
 Your dog could also be in severe pain, acting aggressive to keep people from touching him.
 All of these potential causes require an urgent visit to your vet.
-Next, find out the 12 warning signs of cancer in dogs.